 Valentine’s Day is one of the most romantic days of the year and is commonly celebrated with gifts such as new jewelry.
-Marriage proposals are often planned on this day, making that diamond ring even more special.However, gem owners must not forget they need to protect valuable items with insurance.
+Marriage proposals are often planned on this day, making that diamond ring even more special.However, gem owners must not forget they need to help protect valuable items with insurance.
 Here’s why you need to get fancy Valentine’s bling coverage if you invest in jewelry.

-Protecting Your Bling
+Helping You Protect Your Bling

 The popularity of jewelry approaching Valentine’s Day is stunning, as it generates over $4 billion in purchases in the United States.
 If you purchase expensive or priceless jewelry, it’s wise to properly insure it in case it’s ever damaged, lost, or stolen.
-A primary reason for protecting your bling is that although the sentimental value is irreplaceable, you will at least get a payout if something unfortunate happens to your precious jewels.
+A primary reason for helping you protect your bling is that although the sentimental value is irreplaceable, you will at least get a payout if something unfortunate happens to your precious jewels.